BlockchainCommons/developer-web-site/_pages/ur-envelope.md

 Bare Uniform Resources (URs) allow for the encoding of a variety of information, including a variety of crypto-data.
 It was originally Blockchain Commons' suggested methodology to encode CBOR data such as seeds and private keys in a self-describing way.

-However, following the release of URs, Blockchain Commons developed the [Gordian Envelope](/envelope/) format.
+However, after the release of URs, Blockchain Commons developed the [Gordian Envelope](/envelope/) format.
 This "Smart Document" system describes how to use CBOR in a more comprehensive way to encode data so that it's not only self-describing, but also privacy-focused.
 It also allows for much more data to be stored together due to its ability to model more complex structures.
 Envelope is now Blockchain Commons' preferred methodology for data storage.

-UR nonetheless remains relevant: it's a way to encode binary CBOR in a hardened, easily transmissible way using plain text and checksums.
-Envelopes can therefore be encoded for transmission using URs (and therefore [Animated QRs](/animated-qrs/), offering all of the original advantages of URs to the more robust and extensive Envelope data format.
+UR nonetheless remains relevant: they're a way to encode binary CBOR in a hardened, easily transmissible way using plain text and checksums.
+Since Envelopes are CBOR-based, they can be encoded for transmission using URs (and therefore [Animated QRs](/animated-qrs/), adding all of the original advantages of URs to the more robust and extensive Envelope data format.

 ## Why Use URs for Envelopes?

 Gordian Envelopes can be kept in memory or stored as a binary stream.
-However, there are many situations when you might want to store or transmit them when the UR format will offer all of its normal benefits:
+However, there are many situations when you might want to store or transmit them, and in these situations, the UR format offers all of its normal benefits:

 1. **Improves Self-Description.** The content within a Gordian Envelope is all self-described by CBOR tags.
 But how do you know that big blob of data is a Gordian Envelope at all?
 That's where `ur:envelope` comes in.
+1. **Improves Interoperability.** As a standard URI, a UR can instantly be understood by many different applications.
 1. **Offers Error Checking.** The checksum digits at the end of a UR can identify if an Envelope has been corrupted.
 1. **Allows Printing.** URs can be printed out and stored.
 Though Envelope URs can be very long and therefore a huge pain to reenter, doing so might allow the recovery of otherwise lost data.
 1. **Supports Animated QRs.** URs are built to be efficiently encoded as QRs.
-This allows Envelopes to be stored as QRs or even Animated QRs for larger data.
+As a result, UR-encoded Envelopes can be stored as QRs or even Animated QRs for larger data.
 This allows the easy transmission of Envelopes across [airgaps](/airgaps/).
-This also allows for much easier recovery fromt printed content, even for larger Envelopes, as Animated QRs can be printed out using multiple frames.
+It also allows for much easier recovery from printed content, even for larger Envelopes, as Animated QRs can be printed out using multiple frames.

 None of these advantages are unique to Envelopes: they're all general advantages of the UR form that can be extended to Envelopes stored as URs.